Benefits of Tai chi vs Yoga

 Stress Reduction and Relaxation

-The slow movements, rhythmic breathing, and meditative quality of Tai chi class naturally induce a state of relaxation in most practitioners.
+The slow movements, rhythmic breathing, and meditative quality of Tai Chi naturally induce relaxation in most practitioners.
 The combination of these three elements makes it an ideal stress reliever.
 Stress-related medical conditions are common in the United States, affecting up to 70 million people.

-As the demands of work, family, and society contribute to an ever-growing state of stress in our lives, many are turning to complementary therapies such as Tai chi for relief.
-Scientific studies have shown that practicing Tai chi actually produces changes in the body’s physiology which can help you relax physically and mentally.
+As the demands of work, family, and society contribute to an ever-growing state of stress, many are turning to complementary therapies such as Tai chi for relief.
+Scientific studies have shown that practicing Tai chi changes the body’s physiology, which can help you relax physically and mentally.

 10 benefits of tai chi:

-Tai chi or taijiquan is an ancient Chinese martial art that involves a series of slow-flowing body movements combined with breathing exercises.
+Tai chi or taijiquan is an ancient Chinese martial art involving slow-flowing body movements and breathing exercises.
 It offers many health benefits and can be practiced by nearly anyone regardless of age, lifestyle, or physical condition.
 Here are the top 10 proven medical benefits of tai chi:

 1) Tai Chi May Improve Memory:

-In a study involving 37 healthy seniors with mild memory impairment, subjects who took part in 24 weeks of Tai Chi classes scored higher on tests of mental acuity and had improved blood flow to the brain when compared to a waitlist control group.
+In a study involving 37 healthy seniors with mild memory impairment, subjects who took part in 24 weeks of Tai Chi classes scored higher on mental acuity tests and had improved blood flow to the brain compared to a waitlist control group.
 The researchers concluded that regular practice of Tai Chi may improve cognitive function and increase cerebral blood volume in older adults.

 2) Tai Chi Regularly Can Help Improve Balance:

 In a study involving 290 seniors over the age of 75 who were recruited from senior centers, subjects who took part in 24 weeks of Tai Chi classes had significantly better balance, measured by the time it took for participants to complete a tandem stance test, than those in a waitlist control group.
-Tai Chi classes also dramatically improved the strength of knee flexor and extensor muscles, which translates to better balance, the researchers said.
+The researchers said Tai Chi classes also dramatically improved the strength of knee flexor and extensor muscles, which translates to better balance.

 3) Tai Chi Regularly Can Help Reduce Arthritis Symptoms:

-A study involving 270 older adults (average age 70) over a 12-week period found that those who participated in twice-weekly Tai Chi classes experienced significantly reduced pain and stiffness in the hips and knees compared to a waitlist control group.
+A study involving 270 older adults (average age 70) over 12 weeks found that those who participated in twice-weekly Tai Chi classes experienced significantly reduced pain and stiffness in the hips and knees compared to a waitlist control group.
 Participants also showed improved balance, walking speed, and general quality of life.

 4) Tai Chi Regularly May Help Reduce Stress & Anxiety:

-In a study involving 60 heart failure patients over an 8-week period, subjects who took part in daily Tai Chi classes showed significantly reduced anxiety, depressive symptoms, and stress when compared to a waitlist control group.
+In a study involving 60 heart failure patients over eight weeks, subjects who took part in daily Tai Chi classes showed significantly reduced anxiety, depressive symptoms, and stress when compared to a waitlist control group.
 Researchers said the good feelings generated by regular practice of Tai Chi may be an additional benefit to reducing heart failure symptoms.

 5) Tai Chi Regularly May Help Reduce Blood Pressure:

-A study involving 202 adults (average age 52) with high blood pressure found that those who participated in twice-weekly Tai Chi classes had significant reductions in both systolic and diastolic blood pressure when compared to a waitlist control group.
+A study involving 202 adults (average age 52) with high blood pressure found that those who participated in twice-weekly Tai Chi classes significantly reduced systolic and diastolic blood pressure compared to a waitlist control group.
 Participants also showed improved balance.

 6) Tai Chi Regularly May Help Improve Immune Function:

-In a study involving 96 older adults with low immune function over a 12-week period, subjects who took part in once-weekly Tai Chi classes experienced significant improvements in immune cell response to vaccinations when compared to a waitlist control group.
+In a study involving 96 older adults with low immune function over 12 weeks, subjects who took part in once-weekly Tai Chi classes experienced significant improvements in immune cell response to vaccinations compared to a waitlist control group.

 7) Tai Chi Regularly May Help Reduce Pain: